pcabrales/prototwin-pet/README.md

 ![](./images/workflow.jpg)

-PROTOTWIN-PET (PROTOn therapy digital TWIN models for dose verification with PET) is a patient-specific, realistic, GPU and deep learning-based workflow that integrates open-source, state-of-the-art tools and developed models to verify dose delivery in PT.
+PROTOTWIN-PET (PROTOn therapy digital TWIN models for dose verification with PET) is a patient-specific, realistic, GPU and deep learning-based workflow that integrates open-source, state-of-the-art tools and developed models to verify dose delivery in Proton Therapy (PT).
 PROTOTWIN-PET is demonstrated on an oropharynx cancer plan and deployed within a day to accurately estimate dose delivery deviations in PT.
 This enables timely treatment plan adaptations for subsequent sessions, improving the robustness of PT.

 The workflow starts with the treatment plan obtained from the patient’s CT scan one day before the first treatment session.
 Next, the dose verification approach (in-beam or off-line) is defined.
 Using the GPU Monte Carlo simulation tool Fred, deviations in the treatment plan that may occur in the clinical practice are simulated, producing pairs of positron emission and dose maps for each treatment deviation, or digital twin, of the patient.
 The positron emission maps are then converted to PET using GPU-based PET simulation and reconstruction tools, including a tissue-specific model for washout and positron range, scanner resolution, and Depth-Of-Interaction (DOI) effects.